trinitystake/website/docs/sentinelguides/validator/node-setup.md

 ---
 title: Install and Configure Full Node
-description: These steps will guide you on how to install and configure the Sentinel hub
+description: The required steps to install and configure Sentinel Hub
 sidebar_position: 4
 ---